 Fats and oils that you shouldn’t use for frying

 There are several fats and oils that you should avoid using at all costs.
 These include industrial vegetable oils.
 These oils are derived from seeds and undergo aggressive processing methods.
-They have a high polyunsaturated content and up to 4% of those fats are toxic trans fats.
+A study in the Journal of Food Lipids shows that they are high in polyunsaturated fats and up to 4% of those fats are toxic trans fats.